Annual Report

 Rappahannock Area CASA is a 501(c)(3) nonprofit dedicated to advocating for abused and neglected children in the Fredericksburg area.
 Our program provides independent, high-quality advocacy to vulnerable children involved in court cases due to parental abuse or neglect.
 Most children we serve are in foster care, though some live at home under child protective orders or Child In Need Of Services petitions.
 Judges appoint CASA to give voice to the children’s needs.

-In 2022-23:
+In 2023-24:

-• Rappahannock Area CASA advocated for 124 children.
+• Rappahannock Area CASA advocated for 123 children.

-• 40 volunteer advocates donated nearly 4,500 hours of service.
+• 40 volunteer advocates donated 4,855 hours of service.

-• CASA volunteers submitted 117 written reports to local judges, who incorporated the vast majority of CASA’s written recommendations into their court orders.
+• CASA volunteers submitted 127 written reports to local judges, who incorporated the vast majority of CASA’s written recommendations into their court orders.

-The children our volunteers worked diligently to serve in 2022-23 included:
+The children our volunteers worked diligently to serve in 2023-24 included:

 KEY OUTCOME MEASURES

-In 2022-2023:
+In 2023-2024:

-• Judges considered 64% of CASA’s written recommendations and incorporated 95% of those considered into their court orders.
-Overall, judges incorporated 61% of CASA’s total recommendations into their court orders.
+• Judges considered 69% of CASA’s written recommendations and incorporated 97% of those considered into their court orders.
+Overall, judges incorporated 66% of CASA’s total recommendations into their court orders.
 (Some recommendations are made to highlight a concern and spur action by child welfare professionals but are not necessarily intended to trigger action by a judge.)

-• 71% of foster care cases involving CASA ended within the 17-month timeline mandated by federal law.
-CASA’s foster care cases lasted an average of 15 months.
+• 76% of foster care cases involving CASA ended within the 17-month timeline mandated by federal law.
+CASA’s foster care cases lasted an average of 363 days.
 (Court and procedural delays are among the factors that can stretch out some children’s cases.)

-In many ways in FY23, our efforts helped ensure that children’s best interests were served and that common sense prevailed – even when the system’s focus on laws and regulations threatened to overshadow what was plainly best and safest for kids.
+In many ways in FY24, our efforts helped ensure that children’s best interests were served and that common sense prevailed – even when the system’s focus on laws and regulations threatened to overshadow what was plainly best and safest for kids.
 CASA’s voice mattered – for kids being brought to visits with parents they feared or children left in homes where they didn’t feel safe; for kids on the verge of returning to parents who couldn’t or wouldn’t protect them; for teens grappling with feelings of abandonment; and for families desperate to reunite and working hard to earn the chance.

-In FY23, we feel confident our advocacy protected children and helped guide them to safe, permanent homes.
+In FY24, we feel confident our advocacy protected children and helped guide them to safe, permanent homes.
 We also feel positive about the concerted efforts we made to help foster teens prepare for adulthood – by completing written assessments of their life skills, assessing gaps in their knowledge, giving them a book on preparing for adulthood, and initiating conversations about topics such as how to get a job, how to handle money, how to access college and how to lead healthy lives.

 The intervention CASA provides, in collaboration with social workers, Guardians ad litem and the court system, is crucial to increasing the likelihood that children suffering from atrociously adverse experiences can develop the resilience and coping skills needed to succeed in life.
 Child abusers are rarely held accountable by the criminal justice system.
 The civil court system in which CASA operates is often the only system holding child abusers accountable for their damaging actions.